Sbennett99/About-Me/README.md

 - Hanging out with Friends/Family

 ## Plans
-My current career plans are to continue my education after graduation and pursue a Master's in Applied Computer Science.
+My current career plans are to continue with my master's degree and as planned graduate in December of 2022.
+On the way to this goal, I hope to pursue an internship in Software Development so that I may obtain a job in the same or a similar position after graduation.

 ## My Profiles
 - [LinkedIn](https://www.linkedin.com/in/seth-bennett-459498193/)